MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-query.md

 ---
-title: JMESPath query command results with Azure CLI | Microsoft Docs
+title: Query Azure CLI command results | Microsoft Docs
-description: The Azure CLI uses the --query argument to execute a JMESPath query on the results of commands.
-Learn how to use the features of JMESPath in this article.
-author: dbradish-microsoft
-ms.author: dbradish
-ms.date: 08/2/2023
-ms.topic: conceptual
-ms.service: azure-cli
-ms.tool: azure-cli
-ms.custom: devx-track-azurecli, seo-azure-cli
-keywords:
+description: Learn to use the Azure CLI --query parameter syntax to return information about Azure resources.
+Find tips to JMESPath syntax. ms.date: 06/21/2024 ms.topic: concept-article ms.service: azure-cli ms.tool: azure-cli ms.custom: devx-track-azurecli, seo-azure-cli
 ---

 # How to query Azure CLI command output using a JMESPath query

 The Azure CLI uses the `--query` parameter to execute a [JMESPath query](http://jmespath.org) on the results of commands.
 JMESPath is a query language for JSON, giving you the ability to select and modify data from CLI output.